Assessment at Ark Oval

-Our pupils are assessed every half term, whether it is using teacher assessment or more formal assessment which follow the ARK guidelines.
-Pupils are assessed in: reading, writing including spelling, punctuation and grammar, speaking and listening, mathematics including arithmetic and science.
-Assessment takes many forms: marking, questioning, work scrutiny, observations and short tests (specifically we use Raising Stars Pira and Puma assessments).
+Our pupils are assessed every term, whether it is using teacher assessment or more formal assessment which follow the Ark guidelines.
+Pupils are assessed in: reading, writing, mathematics and across the breadth of our wider curriuclum.
+Assessment takes many forms: marking, questioning, work scrutiny, observations and short tests (specifically we use Hodder Pira and Puma assessments).
 This kind of ongoing assessment is vital at school, as it helps the teacher plan what each child needs to learn next.

 Termly progress meetings are then used to moderate teacher judgements, to check children are making good progress and to inform the support we give.
 Within school we centrally track the progress each child makes.
 This is updated at least termly and is based on progress towards end of year expectations.
 We analyse the data each term to ensure children are being supported to reach high standards.

 Attainment of the National Curriculum standards and the level of progress made are reported to parents during parent consultation meetings and in the end of year written report.
 In addition to commenting on progress and attitudes reports will indicate attainment against expected standards using the following categories:

 - Well Below Expectations - working significantly below the end of year expectation

 - Below Expectations - not yet meeting the end of year expectation

 - At Expectations - working at the expected end of year expectation

 - Above Expectations - securely working at expected end of year expectation